MicrosoftDocs/minecraft-creator/creator/Documents/CameraSystem/FreeCameraScriptAPITutorial.md

 PlayerSpawnCameraSetup(player);}
 );
 ```
-To setup a camera for the player, we need to know when they’ve joined the game.
-But we actually want to be able to reset the camera state when they’ve died as well, so we can capture both of those scenarios by subscribing to the playerSpawn after event.
+To setup a camera for the player, we need to know when they've joined the game.
+But we actually want to be able to reset the camera state when they've died as well, so we can capture both of those scenarios by subscribing to the playerSpawn after event.

 2. To setup the camera per player we will replace the empty `PlayerSpawnCameraSetup` with this snippet: